Ezeilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File-6 To Create a script that creates a new local variable.
+File-7 To Create a script that creates a new global variable.

 Name: BEST

-Value: School
+Value: Schoo